-During Super Storm Sandy, water filled both of the Vaults to their ceilings and damaged all of the mechanical and electrical systems, including the Con Edison equipment.
+During Super Storm Sandy, water filled both the Memorial and Marina Vaults to their ceilings and damaged all of the mechanical and electrical systems, including the Con Edison equipment.
 The Marina Vault's equipment was subsequently replaced and its service restored by the prior Marina operator.
 In light of the cost to replace the Memorial Vault equipment and the ongoing jeopardy posed by continuing to house this equipment in an underground location below updated flood levels, BPCA deferred the restoration of the Memorial Vault, pending the design and construction of an acceptable above-ground structure to contain both the Memorial and Marina equipment.

 BPCA retained hanarahanMeyers Architects in 2014 to formulate a design to house the Memorial and Marina electrical equipment in a manner that would provide reliable protection against damage or destruction from future flood threats, while also being sensitive to the pedestrian access and design aesthetic considerations relevant to the surrounding public spaces.
-The resulting design achieves these objectives by: (1) raising all critical equipment above both the 100-year and 500-year flood plains (according to the updated FEMA Flood Insurance Rate Maps); (2) crafting an appealing architectural treatment through the use of two separate but adjacent vault structures that are compatible with and complementary to the surrounding public area design; and (3) creating a convenient and discrete pedestrian connection between the upper and lower plaza areas which provides for an enhanced linkage to and a more elegant interface with the Memorial.
+The resulting design achieves these objectives by: (1) raising all critical equipment above both the 100-year and 500-year flood plains (according to updated FEMA Flood Insurance Rate Maps); (2) crafting an appealing architectural treatment through the use of two separate but adjacent vault structures that are compatible with and complementary to the surrounding public area design; and (3) creating a convenient and discrete pedestrian connection between the upper and lower plaza areas which provides for an enhanced linkage to and a more elegant interface with the Memorial.

-BPCA currently seeks bids to provide construction management and inspection services for the construction and installation of mechanical and electrical infrastructure systems to support the Memorial and the south side of the Marina within two newly-designed above-ground structures which are located within Kowsky Plaza and south of the Liberty Street Ramp (the "Project").
+BPCA currently seeks bids to construct, and install mechanical and electrical infrastructure systems to support the Memorial and the south side of the Marina within two newly-designed above-ground structures which are located within Kowsky Plaza and south of the Liberty Street Ramp (the "Project").
+Construction work shall include, but not be limited to: providing all materials, site protection, labor and equipment necessary to complete the Project in accordance with the Scope of Work indicated in Exhibit A (the "Scope of Work") and the drawings and specifications provided in Exhibit A, attachments A-1 and A-2 (the "Construction Documents").